Ann Marie Kimball: Works

 During the early days of the Internet Kimball founded the APEC Emerging Infections Network in 1996, and led research and training programs in Surveillance and Informatics in Peru and Thailand.

-In 2003 after supporting APEC/EINET, APEC formed a Health Task force which was formalized into a standing working group in 2007.
-Heading the National Alliance and the AIDS effort in Washington State, Kimball promoted the critical role local and state public health entities through the "AIDSNET" organization in Washington State.
+In 2003 after supporting APEC/EINET, APEC formed a health task force which became formalized into a standing working group in 2007.
+Heading the National Alliance and the AIDS effort in Washington State, Kimball promoted the critical role local and state public health entities through the AIDSNET organization in Washington State.

 As the HIV/AIDS pandemic reached the Asia Pacific Kimball advocated for public private partnerships to strengthen the weak public sector capacity in the region.
 She founded the Asia Pacific Alliance Against AIDS at the Yokohama global HIV/AIDS Conference, forerunner to the Global Business Council on AIDS founded in 1997.

 Recruited to the Bill and Melinda Gates Foundation in 2012, Kimball led the development of a foundation wide infectious disease surveillance strategy which was presented and adopted in 2015.
-Concurrently she negotiated the development of "Menafrinet" a surveillance system for Meningitis across West and Central Africa co-led by national authorities, CDC USA and Medecins Preventif of France.
+Concurrently she negotiated the development of Menafrinet, a surveillance system for meningitis across West and Central Africa co-led by national authorities, the CDC, and Medecins Preventif of France.

 In her policy studies regarding novel human infections, Kimball has also discussed new challenges and health security against pandemic threats.
 Since 2015, she has served as a Senior Consulting Fellow for Chatham House, London.
 In 2019, she introduced Innovative fellowship program based on the strengthening of public health leadership in Africa.
 Her research indicated that Ebola virus disease crisis in West Africa revealed critical weaknesses in health policy and systems in the region, and emphasized the significance of innovative models in terms of enhancing the capabilities of emerging leaders.
 She also conducted a study in Peru in 2007, highlighting the role of internet as a tool to approach high-risk men who have sex with men.
-In her studies, she also discussed quantitative measurements regarding the impacts of epidemic disease ‘cholera’ on international trade particularly in Mozambique, Kenya, Tanzania and Uganda in 1997.
+In her studies, she also discussed quantitative measurements regarding the impacts of cholera on international trade particularly in Mozambique, Kenya, Tanzania and Uganda in 1997.

 In her research regarding COVID-19 and Spanish flu, Kimball stated that "The coronavirus mutates at a slower pace than flu viruses, making it a more stable target for vaccination."
 Furthermore, she focused on acquiring the immunity in order to survive the infection.

 In 2006, Kimball published a book Risky Trade: Infectious Disease in the Era of Global Trade.
 Nitsan Chorev discussed the book as an "interplay between globalization, trade and travel, and infectious diseases."
 Núria Torner states that the "book raised interesting questions on infectious diseases and offered new insights into what future challenges may face mankind" and also discussed how it gives a reader "a thorough insight into how our "modern" civilisation, with its so-called globalisation trends, has upset the balance between natural barriers and infection spread."
 Andrew Price-Smith reviewed that the author of the book "provides an excellent critique of health governance at the domestic level within the United States."